 If I am billed for a service that I think CHP should pay, what do I do?

 There may come a time when you are billed for services you believe should have been covered by CHP or you are asked to pay for services at the time they are rendered.
-These could include emergency services or services received from non-contracted, out-of-network providers.
+These could include emergency services or services received from non-contracted, out-of-network doctors or providers.
 There may also be a time when you feel a deductible, copayment, or co-insurance amount should not apply.
 Any time you receive a bill, or request reimbursement for a payment you have already made, you must submit these claims to CHP's Claims Department within six (6) months from the date service(s) were rendered.
 If it is not reasonably possible to submit a claim in the time required, CHP will not reduce or deny the claim for this reason if proof is filed as soon as possible.
 In any event, any claim for payment or reimbursement submitted by a member must be submitted no later than one (1) year after the date service(s) were rendered unless the member was legally incapacitated.

 Capital Health Plan, Inc.

 To ensure a request for reimbursement is processed efficiently and accurately, the request must include the following: